 A New Mexican Gem- what to expect & how to plan your visit

-If you ever find yourself on a road trip that takes you through New Mexico- GO to White Sands National Monument.
+If you ever find yourself on a road trip through the ‘Land of Enchantment’ be sure to add White Sands National Monument as one of your stops.
 Beautiful & serene, it was a stunning place hidden in the desert.

 As an east coast girl, I knew little to nothing about New Mexico prior to my visit… apart from Walter White’s fictional take over and an assumption that there must be tumbleweeds everywhere.
 So, when I ventured there for a family visit with my boyfriend I was intrigued as to what he would have planned for us.

 So, what exactly is White Sands?

 It’s a nationally preserved destination in the Tularosa Basin of New Mexico.
 Known for its white sand dunes that extend for miles.
 Every year the dunes shift and change with the wind making it a special place to visit every year.

 Where to stay near White Sands National Monument

 I would suggest staying in Las Cruces, New Mexico.
 While it’s an hour away from the dunes, it has the better hotel options compared to Alamogordo and is closer than El Paso, Texas.

 Read More: Travel Guide to Santa Fe, New Mexico

 How to get to White Sands National Monument